rng-guy/NFSMWBartender/README.md

 This feature set **lets you change** (per Heat level)
 * how many cops can (re)spawn without backup once a wave is exhausted,
-* the global spawn limit for how many cops may chase you at once,
+* the global cop-spawn limit for how many cops in total may spawn to chase you,
 * how quickly cops flee the pursuit if they don't belong (if at all),
 * which vehicles may spawn to chase you (any amount, with counts and chances),
 * which vehicles may spawn in roadblocks (same as above),